slusarz/dovecot-fts-flatcurve/README.md

  - `auto_optimize` - The number of database revisions that occur before the index is automatically optimized in the background (integer, set to 0 to disable; DEFAULT: 500)
- - `commit_limit` - Commit a database after this many documents are updated;
+ - `commit_limit` - Commit database changes after this many documents are updated
-		    This is normally handled internally automatically within Xapian so it is disabled by default
-		    (integer, set to 0 to disable; DEFAULT: 0)
+		    (integer, set to 0 to disable; DEFAULT: 100)
  - `no_position` - Do not generate positional data (greatly reduces xapian storage, but does not allow phrase searching) (integer [0 for no, 1 for yes]; DEFAULT: 0)